Angola travel guide

-Face masks are compulsory in all enclosed public areas including public transport, shops, and educational facilities.
+The use of face masks are compulsory in all medical or health units (e.g. hospitals, surgeries) and large gatherings.
 Immediate on-the-spot fines may be issued for non-compliance.

 A number of hotels and private rentals may continue to operate with some restrictions and coronavirus precautionary measures in place.
 You should contact your accommodation provider before booking to confirm whether restrictions are in place.

 A number of shops, banks, restaurants and markets may continue to operate, with some restrictions (e.g. reduced opening hours).You may be required to show proof of vaccination in order to enter.
 Angola will accept the UK’s proof of COVID-19 vaccination record and proof of COVID-19 vaccination issued in the Crown Dependencies.
 It is recommended that you carry a printed copy whilst in Angola.
 Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.

 For contact details for English speaking doctors visit our list of healthcare providers.

 If you think you have COVID-19 symptoms, you should contact your nearest clinic or medical centre or dial 111 to contact the public health authorities.